Office Cubicle Survival: Courtesy, Productivity and Stress

 You might overhear a coworker talking with her divorce attorney, mother, auto insurance adjuster, or doctor's office.
 You might smell dirty feet or someone's lunch wafting.

 You could be peered at over the top of the cubicle wall (called "prairie dogging") or may have to strain to hear your own phone conversation over a nearby paper shredder or loud-talker.

 Welcome to the cubicle habitat, at the corner of Corporate Thriftiness and Coworker Oversharing!
 All this, and you'll still need to meet short deadlines, maintain office harmony, and satisfy customers.
 Now, put your shoes back on and keep reading!

 Shrinking Work Space: Feeling Hemmed In

-Pressed for space, cost-conscious companies are packing employees into ever-smaller office work areas so that by 2017, the average total work space allocation for employees in North American companies will be under 100 square feet.1 Sound small?
+Pressed for space, cost-conscious companies are packing employees into ever-smaller office work areas so that in several years, the average total work space allocation for employees in North American companies will be under 100 square feet.1 Sound small?
 That's down from 500-700 square feet of average work space in the 1970s, when the cubicle came of age.2

 A Good Idea Gone Awry

 Corporate America soon realized, however, that Propst's Action Office could be used to maximize cost effectiveness of high rent office space by placing workers even closer together.
 The design that was intended to facilitate interaction backfired in that it tended to isolate employees in increasingly smaller "boxes" of corporate real estate.